Mike Miller (basketball, born 1964): Professional coaching career (2013–present)

 In October 2013, Miller was named an assistant coach at the Austin Toros of the NBA D-League (now G League).

 On October 7, 2015, the D-League's Westchester Knicks hired him to be their head coach.
 While with the Knicks, Miller won the NBA G League Coach of the Year for the 2017–18 season.
 After four seasons in Westchester, during which he went 108–92, Miller was promoted to the New York Knicks as an assistant coach.

-Miller was named the Knicks interim head coach on December 6, 2019.
+Miller was named the Knicks' interim head coach on December 6, 2019.

 He joined the Oklahoma City Thunder as an assistant coach for the 2020–21 season, later joining the Washington Wizards in the same role the following season.

+On May 30, 2025, Miller was hired by the Sacramento Kings as part of Doug Christie's coaching staff.